About this day

 Vaccines Without Refrigeration Asel Sartbaeva, University of Bath

-Today’s vaccines are required to be cold all the way from when they are made up until they are administered to patients: the so-called ‘cold chain’.
-Outside the cold chain, vaccines deactivate and spoil.
-Asel has developed new ways of making them thermally stable, so that they will not need fridges in the future, thus reducing costs and improving access to potentially life-saving vaccines.
+Today’s vaccines need to be kept cold from manufacture until they are administered to patients.
+Award-winning materials scientist Asel Sartbaeva has developed new ways of making them thermally stable so they will not need fridges, reducing costs and improving access to potentially life-saving vaccines.

 About Asel Sartbaeva